 How Findmypast can help

 If you have no idea what state a person was born, married or died in, then a person search may help to narrow down what you're looking for.
 My great-great-grandmother Elizabeth Trevaskis nee Rosewarne married in Copperfield.
-A search in Findmypast's life events shows that she married George Guy on 25 November 1873.
+A search in Findmypast's marriage records shows that she married George Guy on 25 November 1873.
 I can then search for any children from the marriage and also look for any deaths.
 In this way, you can build a brief family tree that you can add to as you discover more information.

 State archives and libraries